WHY WE NEED CLEAN WATER

 - Public water supplies for drinking water (i.e., drinking water after it is treated by the public water supplier and before it is distributed to consumers).

-APCC used three grading systems, one system for grading coastal waters, a second system for grading ponds and lakes, and a third system for grading drinking water.
+APCC uses three grading systems, one system for grading coastal waters, a second system for grading freshwater ponds and lakes, and a third system for grading public water supplies that provide drinking water.
 Each of the grading systems scores water quality parameters.
-The scores were then translated into grades.
-APCC chose grading systems that meet the following criteria:
+The scores are then translated into grades.
+APCC uses grading systems that meet the following criteria:

 - Are scientifically sound;